CarlG96/skeleton-smasher/README.md

 * HTML Validator
     * When passed through the W3C HTML validator no errors were found on index.html or skeleton-smasher.html files.
 There were warnings about not using headings for some sections however I have chosen to ignore these warnings as they would negatively affect the look of the website and would only clutter the screenspace on smaller device sizes.
 * CSS Validator
-    * When passed through the W3C CSS validator no errors were found.
+    * When passed through the W3C CSS validator no errors were found on skeleton-smasher.css or intro.css.

+* JSHint
+    * When passed through JSHint no errors were found on script.js.

 * Search Engines
     * The Skeleton Smasher Intro and Skeleton Smasher webpages are fully functional and work in the Google Chrome web browser.
     * The Skeleton Smasher Intro and Skeleton Smasher webpages are fully functional and work in the Brave web browser.